-The TSA medical board ignored the findings of the Alternative Therapy Network for Tourette syndrome even while TSA staff referred families to it and success stories with natural treatments were mutually shared.
+The TAA/TSA medical board ignored the findings of the Alternative Therapy Network for Tourette syndrome even while TSA staff referred families to it and success stories with natural treatments were mutually shared.

 This part of the series focuses on the work of a determined parent, Ginger Wakem, who started “The Alternative Therapy Network” for Tourette syndrome.
 Ginger initiated her efforts after experiencing the joy of seeing her son Griffin’s severe Tourette syndrome symptoms controlled without the use of standard medications.
 Her network eventually grew into the Association for Comprehensive NeuroTherapy (ACN Latitudes.)
 Our book Natural Treatments for Tics and Tourette’s: A Patient and Family Guide includes a summary of Griffin’s case.
 Below is an excerpt:

 In 1986, Ginger Wakem and her husband were desperately dealing with their son’s Tourette syndrome symptoms.
 Griffin had developed normally and was clearly bright.
 He seemed healthy, but when he was six years old, he developed some mild tics.
 By the fourth grade, something had gone terribly wrong.
 His mother recalls, “Griffin disrupted his gifted classes with ear-splitting shrieks.
 He made noises, kicked desks, and waved his arms.
 He involuntarily beat his chest so hard with both fists that he damaged the lining of his lungs.”
 After a trip to the emergency department one night, his parents began taping a foam pad to his T-shirt to cushion his chest.

 “For six weeks,” Ginger said, “the tics were so bad that Griffin couldn’t even hold a pencil.
 He was depressed and wished he were dead.
 And all this was while he was on medication.”